Skeleton Sparsification and Densification Scale-Spaces: Introduction

 \subsubsection{Scale-Space Theory}

 Classical scale-spaces as introduced by \citet{Ii62} rely on Gaussian blur to gradually remove image features with increasing scale.
 Such evolutions can be expressed by a linear partial differential equation (PDE).
 This theory has been studied in great detail \cite{AGLM93,Ii62,Wi83,Li94,SNFJ96,Fl13} and has been extended to nonlinear \cite{SchW98,We97} or pseudodifferential evolutions \cite{DFGH04,SW16,FS01,BDW05}.
-While we do not work with PDEs and restrict ourselves to operations on skeletons, the core principles of classical scale-space theory are highly relevant.
+Beyond linear and nonlinear diffusion processes, variational models have been studied in a scale-space context as well.
+The total variation (TV) flow is a particularly well-known alternative nonlinear evolution that has been studied extensively \cite{ABCM98,BCN02}.
+More general variational approaches to image and shape evolution have been considered for instance in shape space \cite{wirth2010variational}.
+While we do not rely on PDEs or variational methods in this work and restrict ourselves to operations on skeletons, the core principles of classical scale-space theory are highly relevant.
 We build our theory on the architectural, invariance, and information reduction concepts introduced by \citet{AGLM93}.

 Regarding our goal of constructing hierarchical shape evolutions, the class of morphological scale-spaces \cite{AGLM93,BM92,BS94,CS96,KS96,ST93} is closer to our on work than the aforementioned Gaussian category.
 The basic building blocks of morphological scale-spaces are dilation and erosion~\cite{So99a} operations.
 In a binary image, these supremum and infimum operations affect the boundary of the shape and thus naturally lead to boundary evolutions.
 Our framework shares similarities with some of these scale-spaces, for instance the hierarchical shrinking of objects for increasingly coarser scales.
 However, we define our evolution entirely on the skeleton as an equivalent shape descriptor instead of modifying the boundary.